-In the week after 9/11, Sue Ingram’s world was rocked.
-While she and the rest of the country was dealing with the painful aftermath of that event, Sue’s husband was admitted to the hospital in a near coma from diabetes, an event which was to have lifelong implications for his health.
-To find peace through her pain, and to create a place of rest and revival to help him heal, she turned to gardening on her Kennewick, WA property.
+In 2001, Sue Ingram’s world was rocked.
+Her husband was admitted to the hospital in a near coma from diabetes, an event which was to have lifelong implications for his health.
+To find peace through her pain, and to create a place of rest and revival to help him heal, she turned to gardening on her Kennewick, Washington property.

 Sue Ingram had known she’d wanted to garden for some time.
 “When my youngest daughter was little, she picked all the neighbors’ flowers,” she laughs.
 “I knew we’d have to have a garden for her, so they wouldn’t all hate me.”
 Though she hadn’t gardened in any serious way before then, after that eventful week, “my whole world just shifted,” she says.
 She knew she wanted to focus her energies closer to home while she helped her husband convalesce, and creating a therapeutic garden “was a way to make something beautiful out of something hard and ugly,” Ingram says.